CTRS Resume Examples & Templates

 5. Mistakes to avoid when writing a CTRS resume

-Mistake Example: "Responsible for patient care and management."
+Mistake Example: "Did patient notes and paperwork."

 6. FAQs about CTRS resumes